 On the podcast:

 What to listen for:

-The Journey to the Cloud podcast is part of StateScoop and Microsofts series on the Journey to the Cloud .
-Journey to the Cloud is brought to you by Microsoft.
+The Journey to the Cloud podcast is part of StateScoop and Microsoft’s series on the Journey to the Cloud .
+Journey to the Cloud is underwritten by Microsoft Azure Government.

 In addition to listening to podcasts like this one on StateScoop.com, you can subscribe to StateScoop podcasts on iTunes and have episodes delivered directly to your podcasts app on your smartphone when they are released.